7 Marvelous Mosques To Visit In Brunei [Saifuddien, Bolkiah + Others]

 Brunei International Airport Mosque

-Brunei International Airport Mosque is the easiest of the seven mosques to visit, and the first you will see if you arrive to Brunei by air.
+Brunei International Airport Mosque is the “easiest” of the seven mosques to visit, and the first you’ll see if you arrive to Brunei by air.
 As you exit the Brunei International Airport, simply turn to your right and you’ll see the mosque right there.

-It was recently built and this is reflected in its sleek, modern exterior.
+It was recently built, and this is reflected in its sleek, modern exterior.
 Instead of the bright colors and opulent designs used in Bandar Seri Begawan’s other mosques, the airport mosque uses only white and brown.
-If you’re not too tired after arrival or running too late for departure, take a few minutes to admire it!
+If you’re not tired after arrival or running late for departure, take a few minutes to admire it!

 Tips For Visiting Mosques

-• Women must wear pants, full sleeves and a head scarf.
-Full-body gowns are available to visitors at the Saifuddien and Bolkiah entrances (no cost).
+Women must wear pants, full sleeves and a head scarf.
+Full-body gowns are available to visitors at the Saifuddien and Bolkiah entrances (at no cost).

 Conclusion